WGMM

-WGMM is an AM radio station licensed to the city of Tunkhannock, Pennsylvania and is part of the Scranton/Wilkes-Barre radio market.
-It broadcasts on a frequency of 1460 kHz with 5,000 watts daytime, and 1,000 watts nighttime power with a directional signal.
-The station simulcasts with WGMF (730 AM) in Nanticoke.
+WGMM (1460 AM) is a radio station licensed to the city of Tunkhannock, Pennsylvania and is part of the Scranton/Wilkes-Barre radio market.
+It broadcasts with 5,000 watts daytime, and 1,000 watts nighttime power with a directional signal.
+The station simulcasts with WGMF (750 AM) in Olyphant, and WGMF-FM (103.9 FM) in Dushore.
 The WGMM-WGMF studio is located on Wilmar Drive in Tunkhannock, Pennsylvania.
 As WEMR, it formerly simulcast the adult contemporary format aired by its sister station, WCOZ, now KZ104, in neighboring Sullivan County, but now airs a classic hits format.